 Finally, MAMP also has to be aware of these changes.
-In this case I was using NGINX, so I edited the NGINX configuration file via File -> Edit Template -> nginx.conf and added the following part to the server_name parameter for both HTTP and HTTPS websites:
+In this case I used an NGINX configuration, so I edited the config file via File -> Edit Template -> nginx.conf and added the following part to the server_name parameter for both HTTP and HTTPS websites:

 So, for HTTP

 Done!
 MAMP now handles all .test traffic and NGINX is configured to handle subdomains as well!
 Byebye subdomain aliases!